 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Provide Parent Education classes, including English learner parent classes/workshops, for all parents.
 In 2020-21, CSD was unable to offer parent education courses due to restrictions placed on in-person gatherings as a result of the COVID-19 pandemic.
 School sites and district staff pivoted to offering virtual parent seminars on various relevant topics including parent health and safety and helping students navigate distance learning.
 2020-21: Districtwide parent education opportunities included the following 12 events/activities: • 5 Webinars on Distance Learning • A Virtual English Learners Parent Support Night • 2 Mental Health In 2021-22, CSD was unable to offer parent education courses due to restrictions placed on in-person gatherings as a result of the COVID-19 pandemic.
-The district and schools offered virtual parent workshops and seminars on various relevant topics Districtwide parent education opportunities included the following virtual events/activities held through Zoom: • 2 Workshops for parents and families on independent study virtual school program • 2 English Learners Program Information and Support • 1 Mental Health In 2022-23, the district provided virtual & in- person parent workshops, seminars, and information events on various relevant topics Districtwide parent education opportunities included the following virtual events/activities held through Zoom: • English Learner Program • Biliteracy Pathway Participation Program • Health Connected Information Webinars on Comprehensi ve Sexual Health Education for Elementary & Middle School • Project Cornerstone CSD will have offered a the same number and a variety of parent engagement education workshops/events/acti vities for all parents, including English learner parent classes/workshops, based on needs and feedback from parents.
+The district and schools offered virtual parent workshops and seminars on various relevant topics Districtwide parent education opportunities included the following virtual events/activities held through Zoom: • 2 Workshops for parents and families on independent study virtual school program • 2 English Learners Program Information and Support • 1 Mental Health In 2022-23, the district provided virtual & inperson parent workshops, seminars, and information events on various relevant topics Districtwide parent education opportunities included the following virtual events/activities held through Zoom: • English Learner Program • Biliteracy Pathway Participation Program • Health Connected Information Webinars on Comprehensi ve Sexual Health Education for Elementary & Middle School • Project Cornerstone CSD will have offered a the same number and a variety of parent engagement education workshops/events/acti vities for all parents, including English learner parent classes/workshops, based on needs and feedback from parents.

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Support Webinar 2 Health Connected Webinars 2 Webinar on Community Partnership with LitLab 5 "Take It Personally" Virtual classes with Project Cornertsone Support Webinar 3 Health Connected Webinars 2 Webinar on Community Partnership with LitLab 1 "Take It Personally" Virtual classes with Project Cornerstone Parents Workshops Series • Community Screenings and discussions of topics addressing online and social media safety as well as mental health and social emtional learning.
-Local Indicator Priority 3 for Parent Engagement 2020-21, CSD achieve an overall rating of 5 out of 5 for Full Implementation and Sustainability using the SBE Adopted Self- Reflection Tool for the Local Indicator for Priority 3 on Parent Engagement.
-In 2021-22, The district achieve an overall rating of 5 out of 5 for Full Implementation and Sustainability using the SBE Adopted Self- Reflection Tool for the Local Indicator for Priority 3 on Parent Engagement.
-In 2022-23, the district achieve an overall rating of 4 out of 5 using the SBE Adopted Self- Reflection Tool for the Local Indicator for Priority 3 on Parent Engagement.
-CSD will maintain an overall rating of 5 for Full Implementation and Sustainability using the SBE Adopted Self- Reflection Tool for the Local Indicator for Priority 3 on Parent Engagement.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Support Webinar 2 Health Connected Webinars 2 Webinar on Community Partnership with LitLab 5 "Take It Personally" Virtual classes with Project Cornertsone Support Webinar 3 Health Connected Webinars 2 Webinar on Community Partnership with LitLab 1 "Take It Personally" Virtual classes with Project Cornerstone Parents Workshops Series Community Screenings and discussions of topics addressing online and social media safety as well as mental health and social emtional learning.
+Local Indicator Priority 3 for Parent Engagement 2020-21, CSD achieve an overall rating of 5 out of 5 for Full Implementation and Sustainability using the SBE Adopted Self-Reflection Tool for the Local Indicator for Priority 3 on Parent Engagement.
+In 2021-22, The district achieve an overall rating of 5 out of 5 for Full Implementation and Sustainability using the SBE Adopted Self-Reflection Tool for the Local Indicator for Priority 3 on Parent Engagement.
+In 2022-23, per the results fo the Annual LCAP Community Input Survey on Priority 3, 80% of respondents rated the District's level of effectiveness in meeting the goals and objectives of Priority 3, the district achieve an overall rating of 4 out of 5 using the SBE Adopted Self-Reflection Tool for the Local Indicator for CSD will maintain an overall rating of 5 for Full Implementation and Sustainability using the SBE Adopted Self-Reflection Tool for the Local Indicator for Priority 3 on Parent Engagement.